shaunickmistry/intro-to-python/application_support/application_support.md

 Python is a popular programming language that we use a lot at Made.com and especially in the backoffice team.
-In its simplest form a script/program/application is just a text file (or number of text files) written in a programming language such as Python, and these files know how to talk to each other.
+In its simplest form a script/program/application is just a text file (or number of text files) written in a programming language such as Python, and these text files know how to talk to each other.
 The main purpose of programs and scripts is to take an input, do something with it and then give an output.

-So we can write a script that takes an order number, or a list of order numbers in the form of a spreadsheet or CSV file, creates Eventstore events to marke the orders as cancelled, and then sends them.
+So we can write a script that takes an order number, or a list of order numbers in the form of a spreadsheet or CSV file, creates Eventstore events to mark the orders as cancelled, and then publishes these events.
 That's it.
 Input (an order number or CSV file), do something (create Eventstore events), output (send them to Eventstore).
-On a larger scale

-And now we just need to learn how to do these things in Python; read a file, create Eventstore events, send them to Eventstore.
+And now we just need to learn how to do these things in Python; read a file, create Eventstore events, publish them to Eventstore.
 Programming, much like life, is all about breaking a problem down into smaller parts, and finding out how to tackle these small parts.
 And if you get stuck or see an error message, again, break it down, check that you understand the input, each line of code, and the output.